ultravideo/kvazaar/README.md

       --tiles <int>x<int>    : Split picture into width x height uniform tiles.
       --tiles-width-split <string>|u<int> :
-                               Specifies a comma separated list of pixel positions of tiles columns separation coordinates.
+                               Specifies a comma separated list of pixel positions of tiles columns separation
+                               coordinates.
-                               Can also be u followed by and a single int n, in which case it produces columns of uniform width.
+                               Can also be u, followed by a single int n, in which case it produces columns of uniform width.
       --tiles-height-split <string>|u<int> :
                                Specifies a comma separated list of pixel positions of tiles rows separation coordinates.
                                Can also be u followed by and a single int n, in which case it produces rows of uniform height.
       --slices <string>      : Control how slices are used
                                    - tiles: put tiles in independent slices
                                    - wpp: put rows in dependent slices